Guest Post Written by Dr. Muhammed Rafeeque, BHMS

 2. Tremors: Nervousness, Thyrotoxicosis, Delirium tremens and Parkinsonism.

-3. Progressive Bulbar palsy: Wasting and paralysis of the tongue with fibrillation, eventually the tongue gets shriveled and lies functionless on the floor of the mouth.
+3. Progressive Bulbar palsy: Wasting and paralysis of the tongue with fibrillation, eventually the tongue gets shrivelled and lies functionless on the floor of the mouth.

-The moistness of the tongue gives some indication about the state of hydration of the body.
-Water volume depletion in a person can lead to peripheral circulatory failure characterized by weakness, increased thirst, restlessness, anorexia, nausea, vomiting, dry and parched tongue.
+The moistness of the tongue gives some indication of the state of hydration of the body.
+Water volume depletion in a person can lead to peripheral circulatory failure characterised by weakness, increased thirst, restlessness, anorexia, nausea, vomiting, dry and parched tongue.